RajendharAre/AlgoView/docs/github_oauth_setup_example.md

 4. Firebase processes the authentication and redirects back to your app

 ### Why Only One Callback URL:
-- The callback URL in GitHub should point to Firebase's auth handler
-- Firebase then handles redirecting back to your actual application
-- This works for both development and production environments

 ## Correct GitHub OAuth Configuration